-The door chain mechanism causes the left and right doors to open and close together.
+The door chain (or cable) mechanism causes the left and right doors to open and close together.
 To adjust the door chain mechanism, do the following:

-- 1. Remove lower front panel that covers the door chain mechanism (shown below). - Close both doors. - 3.
+- 1. Remove lower front panel that covers the door chain mechanism (next page). - Close both doors. - 3.
 Check the positioning of the chain on the sprockets.
-There should be five regular links and one master link visible on the front side of each chain.
-If not, open the turnbuckles and reposition the chain over the sprockets. - 4.
+There should be plenty of space for the chain or (cable) to move across the sprockets without binding.
+If not, open the turnbuckles and reposition the chain over the sprockets.
+For cable systems, loosen the sprocket hold down clamp, reposition the sprockets, re-install the hold down clamp. - 4.
 Adjust the turnbuckles so that the right door closes about 1/4" to 1/2" inch ahead of the left door.
 The left door should be pushed tight over the friction catch so both doors are completely closed against the frame. - 5.
 Secure the turnbuckles by tightening their locknuts.